 Swimming Instruction at the Decatur DeKalb YMCA: Outdoor Rec.
 Adventures, Inc. (ORA) offers individual and group based swimming instruction classes throughout the year in our afterschool program.
 The swimming pool continues to demonstrate an effective, challenging and fun environment to address the various sensory and social goals targeted by our program and the families involved.
 By carefully monitoring the size of each class (never more than 8 children per class and if need be, less), we are uniquely suited to accommodate the individual needs of each child who participates in these programs.
 We have welcomed parents to join us in the water to help their child feel safe and confident as they adjust to this setting as well as provide an opportunity for the parent to learn how to implement these skills independently.
 We have also included older children and siblings to join us in the pool to develop and refine their skills as peer leaders and supporters of the class.
 Providing opportunities for families to actively participate in these programs located in local community settings directly supports our participating families, local community institutions and our mission at ORA.

 Summer Programs: Outdoor Rec.
-Adventures, Inc. (ORA) offers a unique summer-camp setting for children that models the typical day-camp experience, yet provides the support necessary for children to develop positive and enjoyable relationships with their peers, adults and their environment.
-We maintain a low camper/adult ratio and limit our enrollment to only 8 to 10 campers per week of camp to maximize individual success and enjoyment.
+Adventures, Inc. (ORA) offers a unique summer setting for children that models the typical day-camp experience, yet provides the support necessary for children to develop positive and enjoyable relationships with their peers, adults and their environment.
+We maintain a low child/adult ratio and limit our enrollment to only 8 to 10 children per week to maximize individual success and enjoyment.
 Many of our participants can feel overwhelmed by large group environments, yet still need experiences working and playing with others.
-By keeping our enrollment low, we ensure that campers’ individual needs are identified and addressed and our mission can be realized.
-Additionally, we are able to provide a comprehensive summer camp experience involving activities such as hiking, meaningful team-building initiatives, canoeing & rafting, exploring Zoo Atlanta and other community settings (parks, pools, etc.).
+By keeping our enrollment low, we ensure that children’s individual needs are identified and addressed and our mission can be realized.
+Additionally, we are able to provide a comprehensive summer experience involving activities such as hiking, meaningful team-building initiatives, canoeing & rafting, exploring Zoo Atlanta and other community settings (parks, pools, etc.).
 ORA accepts campers ranging in age from 5 to 13.
-We welcome family participation each Monday for the hiking portion of our camp week.
-This is a wonderful opportunity to get to know the staff & other campers, have a shared experience with your child (which offers many great discussion topics at home), and help ease your child into the camp experience if necessary.
+We welcome family participation each Monday for the hiking portion of our week.
+This is a wonderful opportunity to get to know the staff & other children, have a shared experience with your child (which offers many great discussion topics at home), and help ease your child into the experience if necessary.